 Lot 4–H, Cond.
 Maestro Ramal, Carretera Federal 200, km 19.5 Punta de Mita, Nayarit

-Founded in New York City in 1904 by John Jacob Astor, the St. Regis brand has a rich history that is almost mythic in its association with exclusivity and service.
-The St. Regis Punta Mita, the hotel's debut in Latin America, doesn't disappoint in either respect.
-Upon entry, the property reveals itself in sensuous curves that hug the circular driveway and peek-a-boo glimpses of ocean vistas.
-Upon arrival at the Altimira lobby bar, you're greeted with a chilled facecloth and a welcome glass of champagne (or bottled water/ice tea).
+Your introduction to the St. Regis Punta Mita unfolds in a welcoming "You've arrived" fashion as your vacation gets started.
+Upon entry, the property reveals itself in sensuous curves that hug the circular driveway and offer glimpses of ocean vistas.
+Upon arrival at the lobby and handing car keys to a valet if needed, you're greeted with a chilled facecloth and a welcome drink.
 There is no bustling luggage scene as is typical in many lobbies.
-Instead, arrival is a civilized process seamlessly conducted overlooking one of three infinity pools and the Pacific Ocean.
+Instead, arrival is a civilized sit-down process seamlessly conducted while you take in the view.

-Web Address: www.stregis.com/puntamita
+Web Address: www.marriott.com

 Total Number of Rooms: 130

-Rates: $525 to $8995
+Rates: $900 to $8,995

-Review and photos by Michele Peterson
+Review and photos by editor Timothy Scott.